AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     Ne-idₑ : ∀ t → Neₑ idₑ t ≡ t
 ~~~

-This is to be expected, since neutral and normal terms are just terms with restricted form.
+This is to be expected, since neutral and normal terms are just terms with restricted structure.

 ### Substitutions {#sec:substitution-laws}